doctorfree/nvim-lazyman/README.md

-    -H indicates compile and install the nightly Neovim build -i indicates install language servers and tools for coding diagnostics -I indicates install all language servers and tools for coding diagnostics -L 'cmd' specifies a Lazy command to run in the selected configuration -r indicates remove the previously installed configuration -R indicates remove previously installed configuration and backups -C 'url' specifies a URL to a Neovim configuration git repository
+    -H indicates compile and install the nightly Neovim build -i indicates install language servers and tools for coding diagnostics -I indicates install all language servers and tools for coding diagnostics -L 'lang' indicates install and initialize the 'lang' configuration 'lang' can be one of:
+           All Go LaTeX Python Rust
+    -r indicates remove the previously installed configuration -R indicates remove previously installed configuration and backups -C 'url' specifies a URL to a Neovim configuration git repository